pbstrein/docs/content/docs/reference/pkg/gcp/monitoring/notificationchannel.md

             <td class="align-top">{{% md %}}
  (Optional)
 Configuration fields that define the channel and its behavior.
-The permissible and required labels are specified in the NotificationChannelDescriptor corresponding to the type field. **Note**: Some NotificationChannelDescriptor labels are sensitive and the API will return an partially-obfuscated value.
-For example, for &#39;&#34;type&#34;: &#34;slack&#34;&#39; channels, an
+The permissible and required labels are specified in the NotificationChannelDescriptor corresponding to the type field.
+Labels with sensitive data are obfuscated by the API and therefore Terraform cannot determine if there are upstream changes to these fields.
+They can also be configured via the sensitive_labels block, but cannot be configured in both places.
-&#39;auth_token&#39; label with value &#34;SECRET&#34; will be obfuscated as &#34;**CRET&#34;.
-In order to avoid a diff, Terraform will use the state value if it appears that the obfuscated value matches the state value in length/unobfuscated characters.
-However, Terraform will not detect a diff if the obfuscated portion of the value was changed outside of Terraform.
  {{% /md %}}